diramazioni/agent-zero-cli/README.md

 # Agent Zero CLI Client

-This project provides a command-line interface (CLI) client for interacting with Agent Zero, an AI assistant.
+This project provides a command-line interface (CLI) client for interacting with [Agent Zero](https://github.com/frdel/agent-zero).

+It finally solve the problem of running A0 isolated from the host environment letting you run from docker but providing local context.

 It supports persistent chat sessions with history, command execution within messages, and system-wide installation for easy access.

 ## Features